Estimated reading time: 15 minutes

 Informal In-Trust Account – Non-Registered investment account

-As I mentioned we started a non-registered investment account for our son which will be great for him but we still pay at tax time.
+As I mentioned, we started a non-registered investment account for our son, which will be great for him, but we still pay tax time.

-Since we are maxing out his education plan and saving his birthday money, government cheques, and other income the next best thing was an informal in-trust account.
+Since we are maxing out his education plan and saving his birthday money, government cheques, and other income, the next best thing is an informal in-trust account.

 Any dividends/interest generated by the account are taxed to the contributor (ie. in my case, I would take the tax hit – not great).